 We will start the burning provides by clicking the

 Start button like below.
-There will be some question related to the USB Flash Drive creation.
+There will be some questions related to the USB Flash Drive creation.

 As new Ubuntu ISO images provide different burning options we have two options